-The most recent annual actuarial valuation was prepared as of October 1, 2011.
-The actuarial assumptions, as set forth in Table XI of the actuary's October 1, 2011 valuation report, were recommended by the actuary and adopted by the Board of Trustees.
+The most recent annual actuarial valuation for use in the current financial statements was prepared as of October 1, 2012.
+The actuarial assumptions, as set forth in Table XI of the actuary's October 1, 2012 valuation report, were recommended by the actuary and adopted by the Board of Trustees.
 The actuary prepared the following schedules presented in the CAFR.

 - Financial Section Supplementary Information

 - Schedule of Funding Progress

-- o Schedule of Employer Contributions
+- Schedule of Employer Contributions

 - Actuarial Section

 - o Summary of Actuarial Assumptions and Methods

-- o Schedule of Active Member Valuation Data
+- Schedule of Active Member Valuation Data

 - o Schedule of Retirants and Beneficiaries

-- Solvency Test
+- o Solvency Test

 - o Analysis of Financial Experience

 - Statistical Section

 - o Average benefit payments, last ten years

-Board of Trustees March 15, 2013 Page 2
+Board of Trustees March 4, 2013 Page 2